|(18.16.12) 11.722 Northlight 85 (9.03|

 This length of time is a rough estimate of when the genus Homo (as in Homo Sapiens, Homo Neanderthalensis, Home Erectus) made its appearance.
 There is a lot of debate over the just how long ago Homo came into being, with a lot of it depending on the definition of Homo, so estimates often vary between 2 and 3 million years ago.

 Coincidentally, the time of the advent of the dinosaurs and the advent of the genus Homo is separated roughly by a factor of one hundred.
 Dinosaurs evolved about 231 to 243 million years ago.

 It is quite convenient that the two largest units of time in the Earth Epic calendar correspond to developments in Earth history that most people are quite familiar with: the advent of dinosaurs and the advent of the genus Homo.
 Knowing that a factor of one hundred separates the two events also tells us a lot about Earth history.

-Dividing the estimated age of the Earth by the length of an eon (4.54 billion by 250 million) gives us exactly 18.16 eons.
+Dividing the estimated age of the Earth by the length of an eon (4.54 billion by 250 million) gives us exactly 18.16 Eons.
 Since a genesis is one-one hundredth of an eon, we can say that we are in Eon 18, Genesis 16.

-—> next section Epoch
+—> next stop in the calendar tour: Epoch

-<— previous section Eon
+<— previous stop in the calendar tour: Eon

 (return to The Epic Time Scales)